13 Things You Do That Your Cat Actually Hates

 Do you really think your kitty likes being picked up by your toddler nephew?
 Experts explain which human behaviors irritate our cats most.

 Petting on the belly is generally not welcomed: “Most cats don’t like to be stroked on their tummies,” says animal behavior researcher Dennis C. Turner, who edited what’s considered the “cat bible,” The Domestic Cat: The Biology of its Behaviour.
+You probably never realized that cats don’t like being rubbed on their bellies—just like you never knew these 17 things about cats.
 How can you tell?
 “They will (try to) depart the scene or hit you with one of the front paws (with claws extended!),” he says, or they might bite (Turner emphasizes that cat bites need to be thoroughly disinfected).
 Then again, different cats have different preferences, says Kristyn Vitale, a postdoctoral researcher at Oregon State University, in the Human-Animal Interaction Lab.
 “Other cats love when a person pets their belly.”
 Just be ready to back off if the cat gets annoyed.
-Here are 17 things you never knew about cats.

 Interacting with strangers